Boehringer-Ingelheim/dso/docs/getting_started.md

 ## `dso create` -- Add folders or stages to your project

-We consider a _stage_ an individual step in your analysis, usually a script with defined inputs and outputs.
+We consider a _stage_ an individual step in your analysis, usually a script/notebook with defined inputs and outputs.
 Stages can be organized in _folders_ with arbitrary structures. `dso create` initializes folders and stages from predefined templates.
 We recommend naming stages with a numeric prefix, e.g. `01_` to declare the order of scripts, but this is not a requirement.
-Currently, two stage templates have been implemented that use either a quarto document or bash script to conduct the analysis.
+Currently, two stage templates are available that use either a quarto document or a bash script to conduct the analysis.

 ```bash
 cd test_project